streamlit/docs/content/library/advanced-features/_index.md

 Streamlit's execution model makes it easy to turn your scripts into beautiful, interactive web apps.

 - Understand how to run your app.
-- Understand Streamlit's execution and server-client model.
+- Understand Streamlit's execution and client-server model.
 - Understand the primary tools to work with Streamlit reruns.

 </RefCard>